Last Updated: May 24, 2018.

 You don’t need to be lonely to own a body pillow.
 Sleeping with the best body pillow can provide a lot of physical comfort.
 Women in pregnancy and post-pregnancy tend to use all sorts of different shapes and size cushions for back, side, belly, neck, and head support.
-Even men and their beer bellies can benefit from the pillow, too.
+Men and their beer bellies can benefit from the pillow, too.

 These types of pillows are also used after injuries or surgery for support, relieving pressure points and muscle tension with its unique contour.
 Body pillows are useful and comfortable for many different sleeping positions including back and side sleepers.